Headline: Every story has a face. The insight here is that every man needs some time to himself to get ready for what’s ahead.

 Back in the 80s and 90s Gillette had the cultural relevance of a Nike.
 Product and brand fueled consumer choice.
 However, over the years Gillette shifted its communications to the product and functional at the expense of the brand and emotional.
 Today, product is the only point of connection.
 Men no longer find the brand relevant.
 A large product assortment has led to cluttered communications.

-Although Father’s Day, Olympics and Rogue 1 are not reflective of our new direction, they certainly represent the shift we are making from a product-centric to human-focused approach.
-Kudos to the team!
-People are talking about Gillette again:
+Although Olympics and Rogue 1 are just interim-work and NOT reflective of our new direction, they represent the shift from a product-centric to human-focused approach:

 Olympics 2016: With 36MM views on YouTube alone it’s the most viewed Gillette ad – taking bronze in USA Today’s Rio Ad meter.
 For more see admeter.usatoday.com.